-'Cutting-Edge' Program For Children With Autism And ADHD Rests On Razor-Thin Evidence
+'Cutting Edge' Program For Children With Autism And ADHD Rests On Razor-Thin Evidence

 "I was in tears at the end," she says.
 "When I got home, I was just devastated."

-Natalie broke the news to her wife, Stephanie, whose mind fast forwarded to a distressing future.
+Natalie broke the news to her wife, Stephanie, whose mind fast-forwarded to a distressing future.
 Would her son — a squat, cheerful boy who, despite his affectionate nature, didn't have any playmates — ever be able to make friends?

 When a doctor eventually confirmed he had an autism spectrum disorder, the diagnosis came with a suggestion: Perhaps the boy would benefit from Prozac when he turned 7.